 Child, 18 months, tased in scuffle between father and police in Schuylkill Haven

-May 26—SCHUYLKILL HAVEN — A borough man was jailed after police said he used his 18-month-old son as a shield while fighting with officers, causing the child to be shot with a Taser Tuesday night.
+May 27—SCHUYLKILL HAVEN — Police said an 18-month-old boy was accidentally shot with a Taser on Tuesday night as the child's father fought with officers.

-Schuylkill Haven Police Patrolman Kenneth Jacoby charged Joshua King, 35, of 619 N. Garfield Ave., who was tased five times before he was subdued.
+Schuylkill Haven police Patrolman Kenneth Jacoby charged Joshua King, 35, of 619 N. Garfield Ave., who police said was tased five times before he was subdued.

+At some point during a scuffle in the man's bedroom while King held the boy, the child was struck in the upper left leg by the two darts from a Taser shot.
+He was evaluated by Schuylkill EMS, taken to an area hospital for further evaluation and later released, police said.

-Jacoby said the incident unfolded around 9:44 p.m. at the man's home, which is divided into apartments, one occupied by King and the other by his parents.
-Jacoby said King's father, Russell King, reported his son had been in an upstairs part of the home with the boy and barged into the house saying his son was hungry.
+Jacoby said the incident unfolded around 9:44 p.m. at the man's home, which is divided into apartments, one occupied by King and the other by his parents, who have custody of the child.
+Jacoby said King's father, Russell King, reported his son had been in an upstairs part of the home with the boy and barged into his parents home saying his son was hungry.

+Jacoby said the family called the police.
+He said Joshua King is familiar to the department and he may have been in an angry or threatening state when he approached his father.

-Jacoby said he, assisted by police from Orwigsburg and Penn State Schuylkill, went to the upstairs and that he had his Taser drawn.
-He said Joshua walked out, saw officers and the Taser, went back inside and refused to let police enter.
+Assisted by police from Orwigsburg and Penn State Schuylkill, Jacoby said he went to the upstairs apartment with his Taser drawn.
+He said Joshua King walked out, saw officers and the Taser, went back inside and refused to let police enter.
 Jacoby said he forced entry and found the man had taken his son to another room and was holding the child.

 Joshua King continued to fight and was shot with a Taser a second time, but also pulled the darts out and ran down the stairs and out of the house, police said.